 Contrary to the traditional belief that strength training and plyometric training are

-dangerous for children, it is now suggested that such training can be a safe and effective
+dangerous for children, it is now suggested that such training can be a safe and productive

-Convoy et al. (1993) and Virvidakis et al. (1990) found that the bone mineral content of junior Olympic weight lifters was greater than those who do not lift.
-Fleck & Kraemer (2005) indicate that bone density peak in boys is between 13 & 15 years & therefore resistance (strength) training may be important during these times.
+Convoy et al. (1993) and Virvidakis et al. (1990) found that the bone mineral content of junior Olympic weightlifters was greater than those who do not lift.
+Fleck & Kraemer (2005) indicate that bone density peak in boys is between 13 & 15 years & therefore, resistance (strength) training may be essential during these times.